• OVERVIEW

 • Minimum of forty (40) hours of physical therapy observation hours are required.
 We do not give preference to those with more physical therapy observation/shadowing/volunteer experience.

-• Two letters of reference: one from a professor who can address your academic preparedness for a DPT program and preferably, one from a physical therapist who has supervised you in a clinical environment (inpatient or outpatient).
-You must submit at least 2 letters, a letter from a PT is recommended, but not required.
-You may submit up to 5 letters of your choosing.
+• At least two letters of reference: one from a professor who can address your academic preparedness for a DPT program, and, preferably, one from a physical therapist who has supervised you in a clinical environment (inpatient or outpatient).
+You must submit at least two letters; a letter from a PT is recommended, but not required.
+You may submit up to five letters of your choosing.
 All letters will be reviewed.
 Letters of reference are submitted through PTCAS only; do not have letters mailed or emailed directly to SMU.

 • Contents of writing samples/personal statements as described in the PTCAS application.